 How much does Invisalign cost with and without insurance?

-Are there any payment plans available for braces?
+Are there payment plans available for braces?

 Can I use my HSA or FSA to pay for braces?